stanford-cs348k/camera_asst/README.md

 ## Handin ##

-This assignment will be handed in using Canvas:
+This assignment will be handed in using Gradescope:

  * Please hand in `camera_pipeline.cpp`, `camera_pipeline.hpp`, We should be able to build and run the code on the myth machines by dropping these files into a freshly checked out starter code tree.
  * Please also include a short writeup describing the algorithm you implemented for exposure fusion and burst denoising.